JiaanL/O_web/Readme.md

 ```
 http://127.0.0.1:8000/datastorage/initialize
 ```
+(assuming 8000 is the port)

 2. after seeing the "done", go to
 ```
 http://127.0.0.1:8000/datastorage/update_data
 ```
+(assuming 8000 is the port)
-Input the data that you want to include in the database.

-Currently, we only support eth against usd, usdt, usdc, dai for data in uniswapv2, uniswapv3 and chainlink.
+Input the data that you want to include in the database.Currently, we only support eth against usd, usdt, usdc, dai for data in uniswapv2, uniswapv3 and chainlink.
 ![Alt text](images/UpdateDataStorage.png?raw=true "Health Factor") All data need to be in lower case.